A Totally Vintage Meatloaf Recipe

 I don't care what anybody else says, this is the oldest recipe.
 Don't let the Food Network or their guru chefs tell you any different.

-Trust this vintage recipe you see before you; look at its ingredients - you can memorize them.
-This is the best, most original meatloaf recipe that's on the Internet.
+Trust this vintage recipe you see before you; look at its ingredients—you can memorize them.
 Don't be fooled by others who claim to have the oldest, most original meatloaf recipe, because it's right here.
+So get that oven going and enjoy!